AdobeDocs/journey-optimizer.nl-NL/help/using/configuration/manage-suppression-list.md

 >abstract="To download the suppression list, you can either export the current list by generating a new file, or download the file that was previously generated."
 -->

-Voer de onderstaande stappen uit om de lijst met onderdrukking als een CSV-bestand te exporteren.
+Voer de volgende stappen uit om de lijst met onderdrukking als een CSV-bestand te exporteren:

 1. Selecteer de knop **[!UICONTROL Download CSV]**.